Diane Weyermann Fellowship at Points North

 ADVISORY GROUP

-Ally Derks, Founder of International Documentary Festival of Amsterdam (IDFA)
+Ally Derks, Founder of International Documentary Film Festival Amsterdam (IDFA)

 Jonathan King, Chief Executive Officer, Concordia Studio